 Then, click on download.

 You’ll then see how many times each type of file download you offer on your website has been downloaded by site visitors.
+We have a similar guide on how to view form submissions in Google Analytics that will give you even more insights.

 And there you have it!
 You now know how to track WPForms file downloads so you can improve your lead magnets and give site visitors more of what they want.